xtonousou/grklsh/README.md

 [Greek &#10141; Greeklish]: #greek--greeklish
 [Any language &#10141; Greeklish]: #any-language--greeklish
+[Any language files &#10141; New files in Greeklish]: fds
+[Any language files &#10141; New files in Greeklish (PARTIALLY)]: fdsS
-[Files containing Greek &#10141; New files in Greeklish]: #files-containing-greek--new-files-in-greeklish
+[Files with Greek characters &#10141; New files in Greeklish]: #files-containing-greek--new-files-in-greeklish
-[Files containing Greek &#10141; New files in Greeklish (PARTIALLY)]: #files-containing-greek--new-files-in-greeklish-partially
+[Files with Greek characters &#10141; New files in Greeklish (PARTIALLY)]: #files-containing-greek--new-files-in-greeklish-partially

 <!--- Images -->